 How to Choose the Best Electric Toothbrush

-Rather than simply try a few toothbrushes and post a review on what seems good, we’ve based results on clinical trials & research (more on this later).
+Rather than simply try a few toothbrushes and write a review on what seems good, we’ve based results on clinical trials & research (more on this later).
 What’s clear is that a decent electric toothbrush will mean cleaner teeth, healthier gums and fewer trips to the dentist – All good reasons why you should buy an electric toothbrush.

 Over the last decade, numerous tests and studies have analysed the benefit of using a powered toothbrush, compared to the manual equivalent.
 Importantly, they all conclude that you will have healthier teeth and gums by using an electric toothbrush.